ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 ### Results
 {: #wks_preannotnlu__export-warning}

 Ground truth that is produced by documents that were pre-annotated by the {{site.data.keyword.nlushort}} service cannot be used directly outside of {{site.data.keyword.knowledgestudioshort}}.
-You can export the ground truth (in non-readable form) to move it from one {{site.data.keyword.knowledgestudioshort}} workspace to another.
+You can download the ground truth (in non-readable form) to move it from one {{site.data.keyword.knowledgestudioshort}} workspace to another.
 And you can continue to develop the ground truth and use it to build a machine learning model or rule-based model that can be deployed for use in services outside of {{site.data.keyword.knowledgestudioshort}}.

-> **Restriction:** Documents that were pre-annotated with {{site.data.keyword.nlushort}} are obscured into a non-readable format when they are exported.
+> **Restriction:** Documents that were pre-annotated with {{site.data.keyword.nlushort}} are obscured into a non-readable format when they are downloaded.
 But, all annotations in those documents are obscured, including annotations that were added to the documents by human annotators.

 **Related information**: